Nick Leventis: Racing

 2012 and 2013 - Raced in the FIA World Endurance Championship with an LMP1 class HPD ARX-03a with Johnny Kane and Danny Watts.
-The team finished on the FIA Endurance Trophy for Private LMP1 Teams' podium in all eight races – achieving the 100% record with an outstanding final stint in Shanghai by Nick when he took the car from 4th to 3rd in the closing stages of the race.
-The highlight of the season was a 3rd overall finish at the 6 Hours of Bahrain.
+The team finished on the FIA Endurance Trophy for Private LMP1 Teams' podium in all eight races – achieving the 100% record with an outstanding final stint in Shanghai by Leventis when he took the car from fourth to third in the closing stages of the race.
+The highlight of the season was a third overall finish at the 6 Hours of Bahrain.

-2012 - Nick was the brainchild behind the creation of Strakka Performance in 2012, a driver development programme designed to nurture young talent to the best they can.
+2012 - Leventis was the brainchild behind the creation of Strakka Performance in 2012, a driver development programme designed to nurture young talent to the best they can.

+2013 - Leventis took over the P1 Motorsport Formula Renault 3.5 team, integrating it into Strakka Racing's driver development programme.

 2015 – Leventis spearheaded the design and production of Strakka's own car, the DOME S103 at the 6 Hours of Silverstone, claiming a third place on its debut.

-2016 – Nick became a member of the prestigious BRDC (British Racing Drivers’ Club), home to the most successful racing drivers from Great Britain and the Commonwealth.
+2016 – He became a member of the prestigious BRDC (British Racing Drivers' Club), home to the most successful racing drivers from Great Britain and the Commonwealth.

 With the Gibson-Nissan, Strakka's team consisting of Leventis, Jonny Kane and Danny Watts came fourth in the LMP2 class (eight overall) at the 24 Hours of Le Mans.
 Nick accepted the BRDC Woolf Barnato Trophy awarded to the highest placed British driver at the 24 Hours of Le Mans.

-2017 – Nick and Strakka Racing started working with one of the most successful and prestigious GT3 manufacturers, McLaren.
-They entered the challenging Blancpain GT Series with an impressive four McLaren 650S GT3.
+2017 – Leventis and Strakka Racing started working with a major GT3 manufacturer, McLaren.
+They entered the challenging Blancpain GT Series with four McLaren 650S GT3.

-2018 - In 2018 Nick will expand Strakka Racing's GT activities beyond Europe, forming a new partnership with Mercedes-AMG which will see them carry Performance Team status for the German marque.
+2018 - In 2018, he would expand Strakka Racing's GT activities beyond Europe, forming a new partnership with Mercedes-AMG which will see them carry Performance Team status for the German marque.
 The Silverstone-based team will run three new Mercedes-AMG GT3s in the Intercontinental GT Challenge alongside Blancpain GT Series Endurance Cup.

 2019 - On the 24th of July, it was revealed that Leventis had tested positive to banned substances.
 He was thus banned for four years.
-Following this incident he announced his retirement.
+Following this incident, he announced his retirement.